Pearly Beach: Geography

-Not far from Pearly Beach is Dyers Island, a breeding colony for jackass penguins.
-Not far from Dyers Island is Geyser Island, a breeding ground for seals.
+Not far from Pearly Beach is Dyer Island, a breeding colony for jackass penguins.
+Not far from Dyer Island is Geyser Island, a breeding ground for Cape fur seals.
 As the area around these islands teems with an abundance of sea life, it has become a notorious feeding ground for the great white shark which frequents its waters in large numbers.

-Dyers Island is named after Samson Dyer, an American who came to the Cape in 1806, and who lived on Dyers Island where he collected guano for fertilizer.
+Dyer Island is named after Samson Dyer, an American who came to the Cape in 1806, and who lived on Dyer Island where he collected guano for fertilizer.